joakim/kay/README.md

     | if false -> marvin despair
 ```

-That's one expression of three messages, pipelined.
+That's one expression of three messages pipelined.
 First `= 42` is sent to the `answer` field, returning `true`, before `if true` and `if false` act on the result in turn.
 Each evaluate their passed function only if the boolean's value is `true`/`false` (respectively), before returning the boolean for further chaining.
--->

-Expressions are evaluated left-to-right, so when passing the result of an expression in a message slot, or to ensure correct order of evaluation, the expression must be wrapped in `()`:
+Expressions are evaluated left-to-right.
+To ensure correct order of evaluation, or to use an expression in a message slot, wrap it in `()`:

 ```lua
 console log ((answer = 42) "Correct" if true else "You are mistaken")
 ```

-This quickly becomes cumbersome.
 To avoid parenthitis (also known as LISP syndrome), the use of flow operators pipeline (`|`) and compose (`«` or `»`) is prescribed:

 ```lua
 console log « answer = 42 | "Correct" if true else "You are mistaken"